- Welcome to Citylets’ privacy notice in relation to our website at www.citylets.co.uk and related Apps (“Website”).

 Sharing of your information

 - The information you provide to us will be treated by us as confidential.
-However, through the provision of our services we will disclose your information to third parties, such as property agents and landlords, directly in relation to the properties or agents in which you indicate an interest.
+However, through the provision of our services we will disclose your information to property agents and landlords, directly in relation to the properties or agents in which you indicate an interest.